Aspects of Hilbert space fragmentation in the quantum East model: fragmentation, subspace-restricted quantum scars, and effects of density-density interactions: Ground state properties of the East model

 \section{Ground state properties of the East model}

 We will now discuss some of the anomalous ground state properties of the East model; these are consequences of the unusual fragmentation structure of the Hilbert space.
 It is well-known that understanding the ground state is crucial for comprehending the low-energy properties of many-body quantum systems.
 However, it has recently been observed that a fractured Hilbert space can give rise to anomalous ground state behavior~\cite{aditya_2024,fredkin1,fredkin2,ground1}, which can significantly impact the low-energy properties of such systems, as we will show in the discussion below.
 We have already established earlier that the filling at which this model has the largest fragment shifts from half-filling as $L/2+ \sqrt{L}/2$.
 In addition, a numerical exact diagonalization analysis of the full Hilbert space and of specific fragments confirms that the ground state lies within the largest fragment, regardless of the boundary conditions (OBC or PBC).
 Qualitatively, this occurs since the larger dimension of a fragment usually favors the reduction of the minimum energy eigenvalue cost (although there are some exceptions).
-Accordingly, the filling fraction for the ground state also shifts from half-filling as $\sqrt{L}/2$ in the large-$L$ limit; this generally does not occur in many-body quantum systems with only local or quasilocal symmetries in the absence of any fragmentation structure.
+Accordingly, the filling fraction for the ground state also shifts from half-filling as $\sqrt{L}/2$ in the large-$L$ limit; this is a consequence of the distinct fragmentation structure of this model.
 In Figs. \ref{fig4} (a-b), we demonstrate the shift of the ground state filling as a function of $L$ with PBC and OBC, respectively, for small system sizes.
 In both cases, we observe that the ground state energy $E_{GS}$ lies at $N_{f}=L/2+2$ for $L=10,12, 14$, and $N_{f}=L/2+3$ for $L=16,18$ and $20$, respectively.
 One should note that the shift in filling for the ground state as $\sqrt{L}/2$ is an asymptotic result; however, this finite-size behaviors shown in Fig. \ref{fig4} does indicate that there is a shift in the filling for the ground state as one increases the system size.